-An Ophthalmologist should be seen every other year by everyone.
-But anyone with Neurofibromatosis (NF); NF1, NF2, and Schwannomatosis, should see also see a Neuro-Ophthalmologist who is familiar with NF yearly for optic neurological issues that can develop.
+Everyone with neurofibromatosis (NF); NF1, and NF2, should see a neuro-ophthalmologist who is familiar with NF yearly for optic neurological issues that can develop.

-A Neuro-Ophthalmologist is a physician (Neurologist or Ophthalmologist), specializing in diseases affecting vision that originate from the nervous system.
-An Ophthalmologist would not be familiar enough with some of the neurological issues that are a result of NF and review of MRI's by an eye doctor which would only be done by a Neuro-Ophthalmologist, including but not limited to the review of actual MRI scans.
+A neuro-ophthalmologist is a physician (neurologist or ophthalmologist), specializing in diseases affecting vision that originate from the nervous system.
+It is not that an ophthalmologist would not be familiar enough with some of the neurological issues that are a result of NF, but tests that need to be done and reviewed require seeing a Neuro-Ophthalmologist, including but not limited to the review of actual MRI scans.

 While individuals with NF2 can potentially develop age-related cataracts like any other person, there is a high risk of juvenile cataracts.
-When age-related cataracts develop in people in general, it would develop by 65 years of age, but can develop in individuals as young as 40.
-However, for people with NF2, it is not Age Related Cataracts that develops.
-It is a Secondary Form of Cataracts that can develop at birth, or can develop well before 65 years.
+When age-related cataracts develop in people in general, it would develop by 65 years of age but can develop in individuals as young as 40.
+However, individuals who have NF2 and develop Juvenile Cataracts, it is a Secondary Form of Cataracts that can develop at birth, or would develop well before 65 years.

-Posterior Subcapsular / Capsular Cataracts (PSC Cataracts) is a form of Cataract that forms behind the Iris and Lense in the Posterior Chamber.
+Posterior subcapsular/capsular cataracts (PSC Cataracts) is a form of cataract that forms behind the iris and lenses in the posterior chamber.

-PSC visual disturbance is seen as a halo effect or glare around lights.
+PSC visual disturbance is a halo effect or glare around lights.

-Cortical Cataracts (CC), is also referred to as Peripheral Cortical Lens Opacities or simply Cortical Opacities, is a form of Cataracts that occurs just behind the Cornea inside the Anterior Chamber of the eye.
+Cortical cataracts (CC), peripheral Cortical Lens Opacities or simply Cortical Opacities, is a form of Cataracts that occurs just behind the Cornea inside the Anterior Chamber of the eye.

-CC visual disturbance that would result from this include; peripheral (outside) vision issues at the edges of the lens of the eye as well as result in blurred vision, glare, contrast and depth perception issues.
+CC visual disturbance that would result from this include; peripheral vision (outer vision) issues, at the edges of the lens of the eye as well as blurred vision, glare, contrast, and depth perception issues.

-Surgical options are available for both Cataract forms, typically requires artificial lens "intraocular lens" implantation at the time of cataract surgery to replace the damaged natural lens also known as "crystalline lens".
-Following Cataract surgery glasses will likely be needed or glasses work would require to be changed for changes in vision.
+Surgical options are available for both Cataract forms, typically requires artificial lens "intraocular lens" implantation at the time of cataract surgery to replace the damaged natural lens also known as "crystalline lens."
+Following Cataract surgery glasses will likely be needed, Following Cataract surgery glasses will likely be needed, or will require a change in prescription.

-Retinal Detachment also known as Retinal Tear, is the result of a weak or thin retina which detaches leaving a break in the retinal thereby allowing fluid to pass under the retina.
-Following this the retina peels away from the back of the eye.
-With this issue the retina separates from the underlying tissue resulting in vision loss and blindness.
+Retinal detachment (retinal tear) is the result of a weak or thin retina which detaches leaving a break in the retinal thereby allowing fluid to pass under the retina.
+Following this, the retina peels away from the back of the eye.
+With this issue, the retina separates from the underlying tissue resulting in vision loss and blindness.

 Retinal Detachment is typically the result of Cataract surgery weeks or months later, but can also be Spontaneous as well.